Employer-Specific Benefit Guide

 The Minnesota State Tax Overlay for Healthcare Retirees

 Integrating these elements into a single tax-focused retirement framework can help manage your overall tax liability.
-Learn more in our complete guide to retirement planning in Minnesota.
+Learn more in our complete guide to Minnesota state taxes on retirement income.

 Our Strategy-First Planning Process for HealthPartners Families

 At New Horizons Boutique Financial Services, we do not believe in cookie-cutter financial advice.
 HealthPartners professionals operate in a unique environment where non-profit and for-profit structures overlap.
-As a fiduciary financial advisor, our planning is custom-tailored to solve your specific tax and retirement puzzles.
+As a fiduciary financial advisor, our planning is custom-tailored to address your specific tax and retirement questions.

 Credit Risk & Asset Stress-Testing

 We analyze your exposure to unfunded plans like 457(b) and NQDC.
-Our planning stress-tests these assets against employer-creditor risks and balances them with your protected trust-held accounts (such as traditional IRAs, 401ks, and 403b plans).
+Our planning stress-tests these assets against employer-creditor risks and balances them with your protected trust-held accounts.

 Tax-Bracket & Distribution Mapping